Shintaro Katsu: Life and career

+Shintaro Katsu with his entire family—his parents and older brother—at the inauguration tea party of The Supporters' Association for Shintaro Katsu in Tokyo, 1956.

 Born Toshio Okumura (奥村 利夫 Okumura Toshio) on 29 November 1931.
+Shortly after his birth in Chiba, he was brought to the Okumura family's ancestral home in Fukagawa, Tokyo, where he was raised.
 He was the son of Minoru Okumura (奥村 実), a noted kabuki performer who went by the stage name Katsutōji Kineya (杵屋 勝東治) and who was renowned for his nagauta and shamisen skills.
 He was the younger brother of actor Tomisaburo Wakayama.

 Shintaro Katsu began his career in entertainment as a shamisen player.
 He switched to acting because he noticed it was better paid.
 In the 1960s he starred simultaneously in three long-running series of films, the Akumyo series, the Hoodlum Soldier series, and the Zatoichi series.

 He played the role of blind masseur Zatoichi in a series of 25 films between 1962 and 1973, in 100 episodes across a four season television series from 1974 to 1979, and in a 26th and final film in 1989, which he also directed.

 In 1967, Katsu formed the company Katsu Productions.

 In 1972, Katsu Productions released the initial chanbara film in a trilogy with the Hanzo the Razor: Sword of Justice based on a gekiga by Koike Kazuo.
 Hanzo the Razor: The Snare would be released in 1973, and Hanzo the Razor: Who's Got the Gold? in 1974.

 Katsu had a troubled personal life.
 A heavy drinker, Katsu had several brushes with the law over drug use as well, including marijuana, opium and cocaine with arrests in 1978, 1990 and 1992.